Kona Big Honzo Steel 2019 Review

-The Big Honzo ST is a great, utilitarian, hardtail.
-This bicycle is fun on a reasonably wide range of terrain and it is easy on the eyes.
-A lot of mountain bike purists love steel frames and the Big Honzo delivers a fun and predictable ride.
-Downhill performance is decent and climbing performance is okay despite the obvious weight.
-This bike isn't going to blow you away on any area of the trail, but it is still a fun bicycle.
+The Big Honzo ST is a great utilitarian hardtail.
+This bicycle is fun on a reasonably wide range of terrain and is easy on the eyes.
+A lot of mountain bike purists love steel frames, and the Big Honzo delivers a fun and predictable ride.
+The downhill performance is decent, and climbing performance is okay despite the heavier weight.
+This bike isn't going to blow you away on any area of the trail, but it is still a fun ride.
 You can find a hardtail for less money that may deliver superior performance, but the Big Honzo is a handsome, unique, and reliable bicycle.

-The Specialized Fuse is a better all-around bike.
-If you are looking for a hardtail to use as a daily driver, the Fuse is more comfortable than the Honzo ST. Despite having a traditionally less compliant aluminum frame, the Fuse feels more forgiving due to the thin chainstays that provide a little bit of flex to take the edge off.
+The Specialized Fuse 29 is a better all-around bike.
+If you are looking for a hardtail to use as a daily driver, the Fuse is more comfortable than the Honzo ST. Despite having a traditionally less compliant aluminum frame, the Fuse feels pretty forgiving and provides a more well-rounded ride.

 The Big Honzo ST has a steel frame.
 This frame is also available in carbon fiber and aluminum.
 Steel is a compliant and durable material.
-It adds some weight in favor of a better ride quality.
+It adds some weight in favor of better ride quality.
 This bike can run 27.5+ wheels or 29-inch wheels.
-The dropouts allow you to run a geared setup or singlespeed.
+The dropouts allow you to run a geared setup or single speed.

-We measured our large test bike.
-The top tube measures 649mm and the reach is 478mm.
-The chainstays are 426mm long and the wheelbase is 1205mm.
+We measured our size large test bike and found it to have a somewhat modern and long geometry.
+The top tube measures 649mm, and the reach is 478mm.
+The chainstays are 426mm long, and the wheelbase is 1205mm.
 We found the bottom bracket height to be 312mm.
 The head tube angle measures 67.8-degrees while the seat tube angle is 74.8 degrees.
 Our steel Big Honzo hit the scales at 31 lbs 13 oz set up tubeless without pedals.

 The Steel Big Honzo is a predictable and confident descender.
 What it lacks in excitement, it makes up for in a versatile and well-rounded approach.
-Want to go shred a flow trail?
+Want to shred a flow trail?
 Perfect.
 Rocky downhill?
 No problem.
-While the Honzo doesn't blow your mind on the descent, it's pretty comfortable riding a wide range of terrain.
-The component grouping worked well on the descent with a stiff fork and solid rubber.
+While the Honzo ST doesn't blow your mind on the descent, it's pretty comfortable riding a wide range of terrain.
+The component grouping works well on the downhills with a sturdy fork and solid rubber.

 The Big Honzo has fairly balanced geometry that creates a responsive and fun ride.
 The 67.8-degree head tube angle offers quick steering and sharp handling.
-The short chainstays are a bit of a double-edged sword.
-On one hand, a stout rear end creates a supremely snappy ride and offers a sharp finish to a corner, easy manual-ing, and a very fun, dirt-jump inspired, attitude.
+The short chainstays, however, are a bit of a double-edged sword.
+On the one hand, a stout rear end creates a supremely snappy ride and offers a sharp finish to a corner, easy manual-ing, and a very fun, dirt-jump inspired, attitude.
 On the other hand, short chainstays can detract from stability where a longer rear end is more confident and planted at speed.
-Back to the Kona, the Big Honzo is pretty responsive despite a longer 1205mm wheelbase.
+The Big Honzo is pretty responsive despite a longer 1205mm wheelbase.
 Shenanigans are encouraged in the form of side-hits and boosts.
 When you are charging down less-than-smooth trails in a high gear, there is a significant amount of chain slap.
 The slack in the chain slaps into the chainstay and makes a loud, audible, clank.
-It might be a good idea to wrap some protective material, like electrical tape or an old tube, around the chainstay to quiet things down.
+It might be a good idea to add some chainstay protection to quiet things down.

 The million dollar question among testers was how the steel frame would feel over choppy services.
 Steel is typically a more forgiving and more compliant material compared to aluminum or carbon fiber.
 For many bikes, a steel frame will deliver a less-brutal ride over rocks and chatter.
-We found the steel was a little mellower than some of our aluminum or carbon test bikes.
+We found the steel to be a little mellower than some of our aluminum or carbon test bikes.
 The more forgiving feel was noticeable, but it was far from a game changer.
-The Steel Honzo is still a hardtail and feeding it through rock gardens is still rough.
+The Steel Honzo is still a hardtail, and feeding it through rock gardens is still rough.
 This bike is at its best when you take a finesse-minded approach to the trail.
-Gapping over a rock to find a cleaner line is a nice strategy and line selection is critical.
+Gapping over a rock to find a cleaner line is a helpful strategy, and line selection is critical.

-As with all plus-sized hardtails, tire pressure is critical.
-Too high of a tire pressure and you lose the damping and traction provided by the wider, 2.8-inch, Maxxis Rekon tires.
+As with all plus-sized hardtails, tire pressure is important.
+Too high of tire pressure and you lose the damping and traction provided by the wider, 2.8-inch, Maxxis Rekon tires.
 When the tire pressure is too low, the cornering feel can get vague and washy.
-We found the sweet spot to be to be somewhere in the neighborhood of 16-18 PSI depending on rider weight.
+We found the sweet spot to be somewhere in the neighborhood of 16-18 PSI depending on rider weight.
 Lighter and less aggressive riders can get away with lower pressures.

 Another noticeable problem is the 28-tooth chainring.
 On fast downhills, you will run out of gears if you want to keep putting the power down.
 This is a relatively cheap fix if you should choose to address the issue.
 Simply install a 30-tooth ring and check to see if you need a longer chain.
 Our Big Honzo has the new SRAM Guide T brakes.
 This budget brake provided adequate stopping power, but the lever feel was less than impressive.

 The Big Honzo has a 74.8-degree effective seat tube angle.
-This number is middle-of-the-road but leans toward the slacker side of the spectrum.
+This number is middle-of-the-road but leans toward the steeper side of the spectrum for the bikes in this review.
 Regardless, the Big Honzo sets the rider up in a comfortable and effective climbing position.
 The long reach measurement seems to pull the rider forward and brings your midsection over the bottom bracket.

 The component grouping was okay on the climb.
 The SRAM NX 1x11 drivetrain was a little disappointing.
-It is 2018 and we are quickly getting used to Eagle 12-speed drivetrains at lower price tags.
-The NX 11-42 drivetrain is fine and shifted reasonably well, but that 50-tooth climbing ring would have been nice on this 32-pound bicycle.
-The Maxxis Rekon tires were serviceable, they roll well while delivering respectable traction.
+It is 2019, and we are quickly getting used to Eagle 12-speed drivetrains at lower price tags.
+The NX 11-42 drivetrain is okay and shifted reasonably well, but that 50-tooth climbing ring would be nice on this 32-pound bicycle.
+The Maxxis Rekon tires are serviceable; they roll well while delivering respectable traction.

 At $2,399, it is easy to call the Steel Big Honzo a solid value.
 No, this bike will not blow your mind with its performance on any section of the trail.
 That said, the blend of solid components, price, and a downright cool steel frame make it unique.
-You can probably find better performance at a lower price tag, but there is something about this slender steel shredder that is more appealing than the Specialized Fuse or Trek Stache.
+You can probably find better performance at a lower price tag, but there is something about this slender steel shredder that has plenty of appeal.

 — Pat Donahue, Joshua Hutchens